 (a) include the information required to be given in the report by a relevant statement of corporate intent under Division 2; and

-(b) comply with regulations made for the purposes of section 62.
+(b) comply with regulations and segregation arrangements referred to in section 62(1).

 (6) Subject to section 109, the Minister must, after consultation with the board concerned, make a quarterly report available to the public.

+[Section 106 amended by No. 25 of 2013 s.
+28.]

 107. Annual reports

 (1) A corporation must prepare and deliver to the Minister in each year a separate annual report on the operations of each of —